Germandcont/Project_Airbnb_PricePrediction/README.md

 - 3 Creation of PowerBi interactive Panel

-- 4 Creating Streamlit App with the resutls
+- 4 Building a Streamlit application to showcase the results.

 ## Project Configuration